ansible/ansible-builder/docs/usage.rst

 ``--build-arg``
 ***************

-To use Podman or Docker's build-time variables, specify them the same way you would with ``podman build`` or ``docker build``.
+Passes build-time arguments to Podman or Docker.
+Specify these flags or variables the same way you would with ``podman build`` or ``docker build``.

-By default, the Containerfile / Dockerfile outputted by Ansible Builder contains a build argument ``EE_BASE_IMAGE``, which can be useful for rebuilding Execution Environments without modifying any files.
+By default, the Containerfile / Dockerfile created by Ansible Builder contains a build argument ``EE_BASE_IMAGE``, which can be useful for rebuilding execution environments without modifying any files.

 .. code::